 - Alberta Human Services Provides

-Take a look at the second quarter 2013 release of the Manpower Employment Outlook Survey
+Take a look at the third quarter 2013 release of the Manpower Employment Outlook Survey

 The MEOS survey is conducted quarterly to measure employer’s intentions to increase or descrease the number of employees in their workforce during the next quarter.
 The survey derives all of its information from a single question, “How do you anticipate total employment at your location to change in the next three months to the end of June 2013 as compared to the current quarter.”